Black vintners say securing capital their biggest challenge

 Bordes has worked at the winery since last year, first serving as a harvest intern and then rising to the position of cellar technician.
 She is a graduate of Cal Poly San Luis Obispo, where she majored in wine and viticulture.

-In her new role, Bordes works with assistant winemaker Orrin Oles to oversee all wine production across the laboratory, cellar and vineyards.
+In her new role, Bordes works with Joe Nielsen, director of winemaking, and assistant winemaker Orrin Oles to oversee all wine production across the laboratory, cellar and vineyards.

 Compiled by Bill Swindell.
 Submit items to bill.swindell@pressdemocrat.com.